Lakin's Grove, Iowa - A Hamilton County Settlement

 The following text is also adapted from "The Centennial History

 and lived.
 They used their covered wagon for a bedroom until they

 built a log cabin on the hill east of the river.
-Here all of their sixteen children
+Here all of their

-cattle.
+of stock, especially cattle.
 He would herd several hundred head of

 One outstanding thing that people remembered was the

-Mr. Staples evidently had more money as he bought a farm and built
+Mr. Staples evidently had more money as he bought a

-as the road only on quarter of a mile south had been established.
+through there, as the road only on quarter of a mile south had been established.

 This left the Staples farm so that they had to go through other people's

 John Bonner, the first owner of Rose Grove, bought

 land of Elisha Lakin.
 The house was located on the fork of the road.

 A baseball park was created by a young soldier, who

 The William Barkhuff family, like John Cooper, came

 from Janesville, Wisconisn in 1864.

-Near the Dan Rinker home located about one half mile east of the
+Near the Dan Rinker home located about one half mile

-was no bridge and possibly high water was unable to get to the graveyard
+There was no bridge and possibly high water was unable to get to the graveyard

 that the Lakins had started several years beore.

 Lakin's Grove was never platted, and most of the business

 places were located on the norht side of the road, which was all timber.